How to Install Sysdig on Debian (13, 12, 11)

 Each chisel serves a specific monitoring purpose.
 For instance, spy_users tracks all commands executed by users, making it particularly valuable for security auditing.

-Beyond summary views, Sysdig excels at filtering raw events for specific processes.
-For example, to monitor all system calls from Nginx on Debian:
+Beyond summary views, Sysdig also works well when you need raw events from one service.
+For example, monitor every system call from an Nginx worker after you install Nginx on Debian:

 sudo sysdig proc.name=nginx

 This captures every system call made by Nginx processes, including file reads, network operations, and memory allocations.
-Consequently, the output streams in real-time, showing the direction (> for entry, < for exit), timestamp, process name, and syscall details.
+The output streams in real time, showing the direction (> for entry, < for exit), timestamp, process name, and syscall details.

-If you run containers, Sysdig can filter events to a specific Docker container on Debian:
+If you run containers, Sysdig can filter events to a specific workload after you install Docker on Debian:

 sudo sysdig container.name=my_container